Are Prenatal Vitamins Really Necessary?

 Also missing from the chart below is vitamin A, due to its toxicity in synthetic form.
 True vitamin A from animal sources, namely pastured liver and FCLO, is vital for fetal development and overall health.
 Consuming traditional foods including organ meats, pastured eggs, fermented foods and full-fat, unpasteurized dairy are key to prenatal health.
 You can find lots more information, including recipes and guidelines in Feed Your Fertility.

-Laura Erlich, LAc (FABORM) is the co-clinic director of LA Herbs and Acupuncture, in West Los Angeles, CA. In addition to her clinical practice, she teaches continuing education classes to other acupuncturists and attends births as a doula.
+Laura Erlich, LAc (FABORM) is the clinic director of Mother Nurture Wellness, in Los Angeles, CA. In addition to her clinical practice, she teaches continuing education classes to other acupuncturists and attends births as a doula.
 She is the co-author of Feed Your Fertility, Your Guide to Cultivating a Healthy Pregnancy Through Chinese Medicine, Real Food and Holistic Living.